-These base ideas are the most common, some of our customers have used other construction methods and materials like wooden sleepers and concrete fence posts.
-Whichever base you decide to use when building your shed base, it is important that the floor has enough support the entire length of the building and this support has to be level and flat.
+Although the above base ideas are the most common, some of our customers have used alternative construction methods and materials like wooden sleepers and concrete fence posts.
+Whichever material you decide to use when building your shed base, it is important that the floor has enough support the entire length of the building and this support has to be level and flat.

-Good luck, and don't forget you are only a phone call away from our expert team which can offer you advice and help where necessary, just call 01233 822042 or contact us online.
+Good luck, and don't forget that you are only a phone call away from our expert team who can offer you advice and help where necessary. all our experts on 01233 822042 or contact us online.